 I wanted a direct quote from Durianrider for this post, but I already knew what he was going to say.
 It is exactly this reason that I decided to choose a Pragma bicycle frame.
 For once, it is a company that I believe in and feel confident in supporting.

-This year we have seen more cringeworthy marketing and ridiculous price tags from big name bike brands than ever before.
-I think it is great if you have the money to afford that, but for the rest of us I am glad there is now another option on the market.
-Even if I could afford the latest top of the range Specialized Diverge or Trek Checkpoint, I would have to spend four times what I have spent on the Pragma bike.
-The difference is with the Pragma, I get to build up the gravel bike exactly the way I want to.
-I have managed to build a bike without any proprietary parts.
+The great thing about building a bike up from scratch is that you get to build it exactly the way you want.
+With the Pragma frame, I have managed to build a bike without any proprietary parts.
 These are parts that are hard to service and hard to replace.
 That was especially important to me.
 When you are bicycle touring in the middle of nowhere you want to know that you will be ok if something happens.
 The Pragma Gravel Breaker is the most user-friendly bike there is and gives you the piece of mind you need, when riding into the unknown.

 The Bike Build: